-Do you want to turn off pop-ups for the people who have already subscribed to your email list?
-Pop-ups can start to annoy your visitors if they have opted in already.
-In this post, we’ll share 4 methods to hide pop-ups from your existing subscribers (step-by-step).
+Do you want to turn off popups for the people who have already subscribed to your email list?
+Popups can start to annoy your visitors if they have opted-in already.
+In this post, we’ll share 4 methods to hide popups from existing subscribers (step-by-step).

-One of the most common requests that we’ve gotten from our users is for the ability to turn off pop-ups for those who’ve already subscribed.
+One of the most common requests that we’ve gotten from our users is for the ability to hide popups from existing subscribers.

 But what if the user was already a subscriber before you got OptinMonster, or what if you have multiple campaigns running?